 10. Your health is worth any amount and is the BEST investment you could ever make.

 It is simple, you only get one body and one chance-- take care of it!!

 All of this really comes back to one main point.
 Cash based Physical Therapy has the ability to provide you with the highest quality of care.
 Aren't we all looking for a better experience with health care these days?
 I can promise you that high quality, affordable care still exists and your insurance company does not have to be the barrier.

-For me, 2 1/2 years later, I could not be happier with the choice that I made.
+For me, almost 5 years later, I could not be happier with the choice that I made to leave traditional clinic life behind.
 As with most PT's who switch to a cash based model, my intentions have always been to put my patients first and give them the care they deserve.
 I can now say with certainty that I am able to provide them with a better patient experience than they would get anywhere else.

 If you are considering cash based Physical Therapy for yourself, start with a simple Google search for PT's who may provide this in your area.
 I highly suggest taking advantage of a phone or in-person consultation so you can get a better feel for if this is the right way to go.
 In the end, its all about fulfilling your individual needs.
 Stay informed, do your homework and know that there are still so many health care providers out there who truly care about helping you live your best life!

 Click here to get started with a FREE 20 minute discovery session!!